 If you are using version 2020.2 or newer, Tableau Desktop will create a logical table when you add a database table to the canvas and will let you define relationships between logical tables.
-But in most cases, you want to use Cognos built-in relationships.
+But in most cases, you want to define dummy joins in Tableau so that you can use Cognos built-in relationships.
 Click on the drown down array and select "Open..."